Molenbeek-Saint-Jean: Foreign population

 The population has been described as "mainly Muslim" in the media; however, actual figures are estimated to range between 25% and 40%, depending on the catchment area.
-Belgium does not collect statistics by ethnic background or religious beliefs, so exact figures are unknown.
-An October, 2020 news story reports thus "Molenbeek, which has a large Muslim population, has become notorious as a radical hotbed.".
+Belgium does not collect statistics by religious beliefs, so exact figures are unknown, but the Muslim minority in the community is visibly significant.

-As of 2016, there is one main minority group in Molenbeek, Belgian Moroccans.
+As of 2016, there is one main minority group in Molenbeek, Belgian Moroccans (mainly Riffian and other Berbers).
 That year, Françoise Schepmans, then-mayor of Molenbeek, stated that the lack of diversity in the foreign population of Molenbeek and the fact they are all clustered in the same area is a problem.
 Nearly 40% of young people in Molenbeek are unemployed.
 The municipality lies in a semi-circle of neighbourhoods in Brussels often referred to as the "poor croissant".

-Migrant communities in Molenbeek with over 1,000 people as of 1 January 2020:
+As of 2023, taking into account the nationality of birth of the parents, 69.16% of Molenbeek's population is of non-European origin (predominantly Moroccan and Syrian), 17.49% of European origin other than Belgian (mainly Romanian, Spanish, French, Italian, and Polish), while 13.31% is solely of native Belgian ancestry.
+Among all major migrant groups from outside the EU, a majority of the permanent residents have acquired Belgian nationality.